carlsednaoui/ouibounce/README.md

 This project was inspired by [BounceExchange](http://bounceexchange.com/) and enables you to display a modal before a user leaves your website.

 ## The philosophy behind this project
-I ask you to **please** use this project to provide value to your visitors.
+**Please** use this project to provide value to your visitors.
 With tools like these it's very easy to create something spammy-looking that provides little value to prospective customers.

-Example taken from BounceExchange:
+Quick disclaimer: I have nothing against Bounce Exchange.
+On the contrary, their business idea is brilliant... it's just that I would approach the banner's messaging very differently.
+Example:

 ![](http://i.imgur.com/ot2xNi4.png)
 ![](http://i.imgur.com/tpQNyOr.png)

 This doesn't provide much value to the user.
 It would be **much** more valuable to offer a webinar teaching online marketing best practices to prospective customers.
 Towards the end of the webinar they could mention how other companies are benefiting by using their services.

-If you're interested in this sort of 'value-driven marketing', check these out:
+If you're interested in this sort of 'value-driven marketing', here are a few examples to get you started:

 - [Unbouce Landing Page Conversion Course](http://do.thelandingpagecourse.com/)
 - [Patio11 Training Course](https://training.kalzumeus.com/)

-Quick disclaimer: I have nothing against Bounce Exchange.
-Their business idea is brilliant... it's just that I would approach the banner's messaging very differently.

 ## Implementation
 [Live example](http://colors.carlsednaoui.com/)